-Sometimes it's hard to find a good lunch option that you can feel good about, this Mediterranean Pearl Couscous Salad has all your favorite flavors without the guilt.
+Sometimes it's hard to find a good lunch option that you can feel good about, this Mediterranean Pearl Couscous Salad full of fresh veggies has all your favorite flavors without the guilt.
 It's easy to make and takes less than 20 minutes!
 Give it a try today.

-Who doesn't love a good salad?
-This Mediterranean Pearl Couscous Salad is perfect for lunch and can be served with a variety of protein options.
-It is light, refreshing, and will fuel your body to take on the rest of your day!
+This Mediterranean couscous salad recipe with fresh ingredients makes a great lunch and can be served with a variety of protein options.
+This delicious salad is a light meal and will fuel your body to take on the rest of your day!

-Israeli couscous is made up of small, round granules that are a bit like pasta.
+Israeli couscous is made up of small, round granules that are a little bit like pasta.
 2-3 times larger than couscous.
 Pearl, or Israeli, couscous is roasted rather than dried, giving it a nutty flavor and a thick, chewy texture.
+You can find pearl couscous in most grocery stores.

 Pearl couscous is a fun and easy addition to any recipe.
 You can use this versatile grain in salads, soups, or even as the main dish!